Whitty985playz/SCPSLSE_NMF/README.md

+# Developer Note:
+Sorry for the lack of updates, I am currently waiting for Scripted Events Reloaded to be fully released so I can work on NMF 2.0.0.

 ![Screenshot 2025-01-26 142109](https://github.com/user-attachments/assets/493252fc-df3f-43e3-8823-51447993a4e7)
 # No More Foundation Protocal
 SCP: Secret Laboratory [Scripted Events](https://discord.gg/G9KhKcHKGz) Script "No More Foundation" is intented for ADMINISTRATOR ONLY USE.